ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Anonymizing Proxies {#anon-proxy}

-Client reports can contain auxiliary information such as source IP, HTTP user agent, or Client authentication information (in deployments which use it, see
+Client reports may be transmitted alongside auxiliary information such as source IP, HTTP user agent, or Client authentication information (in deployments which use it, see {{client-auth}}).
-{{client-auth}}).
 This metadata can be used by Aggregators to identify participating Clients or permit some attacks on robustness.
-This auxiliary information can be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!RFC9458}} to forward reports to the DAP Leader.
+This auxiliary information can be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP
+{{!RFC9458}} to forward reports to the DAP Leader.
 In this scenario, Client authentication would be performed by the proxy rather than any of the participants in the DAP protocol.

+The report itself may contain deanonmyizing information that cannot be removed by a proxy:

+* The report timestamp indicates when a report was generated and may help an attacker to deduce which Client generated it.
+Truncating this timestamp as described in {{timestamps}} can help.

+* The public extensions may help the attacker to profile the Client's configuration.

 ## Differential Privacy {#dp}